boschresearch/pylife/INSTALLATION.md

 There might be some `DeprecationWarning`s.
 Ignore them for now.

-# Building the documentation
+### Building the documentation (optional)

-As long as the docs are not available online, you have to build them yourself using the command
+The docs are available at [readthedocs](https://pylife.readthedocs.io).
+You can also build them on your own, in order to check your docstrings.
 ```
 ./batch_scripts/build_docs.sh
 ```